 I thought about that for several minutes.
 The picture seemed to take on more meaning.
 You see, I'd been trying to describe, in my other journal that morning, my deep fear of cancer.
 There are waves that come and go in my life when I feel like I'm praying for so many families who are being torn apart by this disease.
 Women I know, my own age, with children, being beaten by this disease.
 Children I know being beaten by this disease.
 My own dad was beaten by this disease.
 It terrifies me and just the idea of it coming into our lives threatens my sanity.
 The same word repeats in my head again and again.
 Why?
 Why them?
 Why not me?
 (I feel physically ill even writing that question.)
 I make my brain go straight to a page in my lesson book from Faith Formation at our church where I teach fourth grade.
 In huge font, it spells it out.
 "Worry about nothing, pray about everything."
 That's right, (breathe), that's right.
 Worry about nothing.
 Pray about everything.
 I prayed again for the families.
 The ones getting poured on right now while we sit happy and dry and warm under our big red umbrella.
 The sun is still shining on them, even through the rain.
 God loves us through all the pain and sadness in this world.
 Right now, we get to just take it all in.
 Trust and enjoy our lives while we support those who need us.
 We need to trust our journey (like my t-shirt Brad gave me says to do - I think I'll wear that tomorrow)

-Gift #193 Every moment on this earth with my husband, children and family.
+Gift #193 Every moment on this earth with children and family.

-Gift # 194 The ability to appreciate all the ups and downs life as to offer.
+Gift # 194 The ability to appreciate all the ups and downs life has to offer.

 Gift #195 My big red umbrella and the sun that shines through the rain.